 People were helpful, honest and kind, as most people in the world are, but seemingly more-so.

-I went through our bags this morning an left a few surplus items of clothing for these kids.
+I went through our bags this morning and left a few surplus items of clothing for these kids.
 I wish I had more to give.
-When I get back I will try to send parcels of clothes, books and toys, maybe postage will make it unfeasible, maybe not, I can try.
+When I get back I will try to send parcels of clothes, books and toys.
+Maybe postage will make it unfeasible, maybe not, I can try.

 I loved that people smiled, said hello, chatted and were just nice.
 Everyone, from the chai stall guy, to the stonemason who gave D a lesson, to the guy who saved me from the wrath of an angry mumma cow as I stupidly stroked her new-born baby.

 We rarely buy souvenirs, but we needed a few things in Mamallapuram, hand-made shoes, bags and a necklace or two.
 When you see how much work goes into creating these items you realise how ridiculous it is to beat vendors down to the lowest possible price.

 The little turtle necklace D made took maybe an hour, plus 15 years of training on the part of the craftsman.
 They sell for 35 RPS, 35p.
 I wasn’t even going to try to knock that price down.

 These aren’t mass-produced pieces of plastic crap from some factory, these are beautiful items, hand crafted and I’m going to pay a fair price, not the cheapest one I can get.

 She also introduced us to the kindest most helpful friend, a travel agent who nursed us through the train booking process and helped minimise my anxiety about arriving at our destination tomorrow at 2am.
 It’s all taken care of, he made phone calls.